 ‘Valentine’ and Other Poetry by Michael Curtis The Society February 14, 2016 Beauty, Culture, Poetry 1 Comment Valentine The name of Spring is ever fresh and fair; Her sound is ever gentle, ever true; The Spring is like the songbird of the air Who sweetly choruses the good, the new.
 And we, my dear, have often seen the Spring Arrive with promise, blossom, fade and go To who knows where.
 The bird turns on her wing As if to wave to Spring to end the show.
 And we have lived to pass another year, To watch in course the Spring and sun decline, Which makes the coming year to me, my dear, The more loved, the more precious Valentine.
 The snows melt, the flowers open, the songs Again begin for us a little-long.
 To Rest in You A fawn is frightened in her bed, A sparrow chills in winter’s night; In life we suffer, in life we dread: Your love is full, your touch is light, We trust in you to do the right.
 Each life will turn throughout its course From bad to worse, then good again, Each hopes the good the stronger force: We each will suffer through the pain In faith our trust is not in vain.
 In all the world of want and need I give myself to trust in you; I cannot know, therefore I plead, “Please give me what is best and true” I trust, and I shall rest in you.
 Michael Curtis has 40 years of experience in architecture, sculpture, and painting.
 He has taught and lectured at universities, colleges, and museums including The Institute of Classical Architecture, The National Gallery of Art, et cetera.
 His pictures and statues are housed in over 400 private and public collections including The Library of Congress, The Supreme Court, et alibi; his verse has been published in over 20 journals.
 Mr. Curtis consults on scholarly, cultural, and artistic projects, currently: Curator, Plinth & Portal; Co-Director, The Anacostia Project; Vice-President, Liberty Fund, D.C.; Lead Designer on the 58 square mile city of AEGEA.
 Featured Image: “The Eve of St. Valentine’s Day” by George Smith.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Don Kubicki January 25, 2020 I love the simplicity of language and the depth of faith expressed; they compliment each other.
 If the “you” you are referring to is the one called God, then all pronouns referencing Him ought to be capitalized.
 I think I will print this and hang it on my refrigerator door.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.